George Goschen, 1st Viscount Goschen: Political career, 1885–1895

 On the resignation of Lord Randolph Churchill in December 1886, Goschen, though a Liberal Unionist, accepted Lord Salisbury's invitation to join his ministry as Chancellor of the Exchequer.
 Churchill had assumed he could not be replaced and famously commented that he had "forgotten Goschen" was a potential alternative.
 Goschen needed a seat in Parliament and so stood in a by-election in the Liverpool Exchange constituency but was defeated by seven votes in January 1887.
 He was then elected for the strongly-Conservative St George's, Hanover Square, in February.
 His chancellorship was memorable for his successful conversion of the National Debt in 1888.
 He also introduced the first UK road tax, implemented in the form of two vehicle duties, on locomotives and carts.

 According to Roy Jenkins, a former Chancellor of the Exchequer, "Whether Goschen was a good Chancellor is more problematical.
 His main and real achievement was the conversion in 1888 of the core of the national debt from a 3 percent to a 2.75 percent and ultimately 2.5 percent basis.
 For the rest he was a stolid and uninnovating Chancellor."
 Professor Thomas Skinner wrote, "Yet there remains a feeling that he failed to accomplish much of what needed to be done".

 The University of Aberdeen again conferred upon him the honour of the rectorship in 1888, he received an honorary LL.D from the University of Cambridge in the same year, and he received a similar honour from the University of Edinburgh in 1890.

 Following the defeat of Salisbury's government in 1892, Goschen moved into opposition.
-Though he had been a leading Liberal Unionist as Chancellor of the Exchequer, Goschen did not stand against Joseph Chamberlain for the leadership of the party in 1892 following the departure of Hartington to the House of Lords as the Duke of Devonshire.
+Though he had been a leading Liberal Unionist as Chancellor of the Exchequer, Goschen did not stand against Joseph Chamberlain for the leadership of the party in the House of Commons 1892, following the departure of Hartington to the House of Lords as the Duke of Devonshire.
 Unable to work with Chamberlain, Goschen left the Liberal Unionists and joined the Conservatives in 1893.
 One obvious sign of his change of allegiance within the Unionist alliance was when he joined the exclusively Conservative Carlton Club in the same year.